-The Faroese government's expansionary fiscal policy following the global financial crisis has resulted in increased debt levels.
-The government largely issued debt to finance large scale infrastructure projects, spending an average of DKK269 million per year on fixed capital construction between 2012-2016, 50% higher than the pre-crisis average annual spend of DKK179 million between 2003-2007.
-As a result of ongoing financing deficits since 2007, net direct and indirect debt as a percentage of operating revenue was above 100% of operating revenues since 2011, compared to 62% in 2007.
+The Faroese government's expansionary fiscal policy following the global financial crisis (2008/2009) has resulted in increased debt levels.
+The government largely issued debt to finance large scale infrastructure projects, spending an average of DKK274 million per year on fixed capital construction between 2012-2017, around 50% higher than the pre-crisis average annual spend of DKK179 million between 2003-2007.
+As a result of ongoing financing deficits from 2008 to 2015, net direct and indirect debt as a percentage of operating revenue was above 100% of operating revenues from 2011 to 2015, but is now on a declining trend.